Find It Locally

 Some POS systems have the capacity to be used as a time clock to track hours of retail employees, as well as to track sales by employee and to set up different user accounts for each employee (with varying levels of permission to access different parts of the system).
 Such features have the potential to streamline time-tracking unless you already have another good system for doing so, and you may also find it helpful in assessing employee performance.

-If you use QuickBooks online, many (but not all) point-of-sale systems have the capacity to integrate with QuickBooks, either directly or through one or more third-party apps.
-These integrations have varying reviews, however.
-Integrating your point-of-sale system directly with QuickBooks can help sync information between the two systems for things like end of day sales, till counts, cost of goods sold, payroll information, inventory, and/or purchase orders.
-Note, though, that while automatically transferring information may save labor up front, it may also result in errors if the information is transferred without being reviewed for accuracy.
-Systems that offer a streamlined way for manually transferring POS information to QuickBooks (via Excel, etc.) may well meet your needs just as well as a system that offers direct integration.
+Note that QuickBooks integrations have varying reviews, and while automatically transferring information may save labor up front, it may also result in errors if the information is transferred without being reviewed for accuracy.
+Systems that offer a streamlined way for manually transferring POS information to QuickBooks (via Excel, etc.) may well meet your needs just as well or better than a system that offers direct integration.